Universal Statistics of Vortices in a Newborn Holographic Superconductor: Beyond the Kibble-Zurek Mechanism: Extreme value distribution of vortex numbers

-The extreme maximal value distributions of the vortex number for a slow quench (such as $\tau_Q=1000$) are shown in the main text.
+In practice, to analyze the extreme value distributions for iid variables, it is customary to separate the data into several groups (or blocks), and then proceed to identify the maximum in each group.
+The final list of maxima will tend to satisfy the above GEV distribution.
+This method is called `Block Maxima' method, and we adopt it to study the maximum value distributions for the vortex numbers in numerical simulations.
+There are some arbitrary choices in the partition of the data.
+We partition the data into more than $100$ groups, which is sufficient for the observed vortex-number maxima distribution to be identified with the GEV. \\ \\ The extreme maximal value distributions of the vortex number for a slow quench (such as $\tau_Q=1000$) are shown in the main text.
 Here, we show the PDF and CDF of the maximum values for a fast quench ($\tau_Q=20$) in Fig. \ref{tq20}.
 Specifically, for $\tau_Q=20$ we have $11655$ numerical data of the vortex number.
 They are partitioned into $777$ groups (top row in Fig. \ref{tq20}) and $111$ groups (bottom row in Fig. \ref{tq20}).
 Both PDF and CDF are shown as a function of the variable $y=\frac{x-\mu}{\sigma}$.
 In the top row of Fig. \ref{tq20}, the parameters are $\mu=32.841, \sigma=2.382, \xi=-0.113$; while in the bottom row the parameters are $\mu=36.558, \sigma=2.114, \xi=-0.090$.
 The analysis of the data based on these partitions shows that the GEV distribution of the maxima for $\tau_Q=20$ belongs to Weibull distribution, which means there is an upper bound.

+\acknowledgments We acknowledge funding support from the Spanish MICINN (PID2019-109007GA-I00) and the National Natural Science Foundation of China (Grants No. 11675140, 11705005 and 11875095).